rust-lang/cargo/src/doc/src/reference/registries.md

 CARGO_REGISTRIES_MY_REGISTRY_INDEX=https://my-intranet:8080/git/index
 ```

-> Note: [crates.io] does not accept packages that use other registries.
+> Note: [crates.io] does not accept packages that depend on crates from other
+> registries.

 ### Publishing to an Alternate Registry